-The working groups will gather relevant baseline on the following inventories and assessments of new POPs:
+The working groups will gather relevant baseline on the following inventories and assessments of new POPs.
+Special emphasis will be given to consult women groups to address their roles in dealing with new POPs.

 - Annex A POPs pesticides (production, distribution, use, import and export of new POPs, and types and stockpiles of new POPs); - Annex A, Industrial chemicals (production, distribution, use, import and export of new POPs, and types and quantities of articles containing new POPs (especially e-waste products); - Annex B chemicals (production, distribution, use, import and export of new POPs); - Releases of Annex C chemicals; - Stockpiles, contaminated sites and wastes; - Requirements for exemptions; - Monitoring and environmental and human health impacts; - Awareness and education; - Relevant activities of non-governmental stakeholders; - Overview of technical infrastructure; - Threats to public health and environmental quality and social implications; - System for the assessment and listing of new chemicals; - System for the assessment and regulation of chemicals already in the market.